Crecket/nodejs-end-to-end/README.md

 ## SSL
 For testing you can use self signed certificates.
 Run `npm run cert` to create a ssl certificate and private key.

-## Issues/Todo

-- #### Styling/Layouts
-Better css styling and updateing the layout

-- #### Public key's could be faked by server
-Could be solved by allowing users to enter their own public/private keys which they can than send over a different chat service.
-Only way to fix this is add client-side key storage and easily editable public keys for other clients

-- #### Login scheme is flawed
-SHA512 + unique salt which is created on register is created on login attempt. salt is now exposed to client

-- #### Manual accept for aes request
-Allow users to accept aes requests instead of allowing anyone to conenct with anyone.

-- #### File sending
-Send files in chunks

-- #### Invalidate aes key
-Allow users to invalidate aes keys manualy.
-Make sure the server invalidates aes keys when rsa keys have changed for either client.

-- #### Check npm/bower package list
-There are probably a few unnecesary packages in there which we can remove